khval/kittyTurbo.library/turboPlus_commands.md

 **n=Lsl.b(value,shift)**

     Shifts bits down/left, resulting bits moving to left.
-    This command only effect low byte, the high bytes are kept.

-    Example:
-    lsl.b($81818181,1)=$81818102

-**n=Lsl.w(value,shift)**

-    Shifts bits down/left, resulting bits moving to left.
-    This command only effect low bytes, the high bytes are kept.

-    Example:
-    lsl.b($81818181,1)=$81810202

-**n=Lsl.l(value,shift)**

-    Shifts bits down/left, resulting bits moving to left.

-    To example the command to none computer geeks.
     The command can be explained mathematical like this.

     result = value * (2^shift)